expo/expo/docs/versions/v30.0.0/sdk/sms.md

 Returns a `Promise` that resolves when SMS action is invoked by the user with corresponding result:

-- If the user cancelled the SMS sending process: `{ result: 'canceled' }`.
+- If the user cancelled the SMS sending process: `{ result: 'cancelled' }`.
 - If the user has sent/scheduled message for sending: `{ result: 'sent' }`.

 **_Note_**: The only feedback collected by this module is whether any message has been sent.
-That means we do not check actual content of messsage nor recipients list.
+That means we do not check actual content of message nor recipients list.

 #### Example